-The most popular menu is the sukiyaki.
-At Tokiwa, miso made from domestic soybeans is added to the sweet-savory warishita (stock mixed with soy sauce, mirin, and sugar).
+The most popular menu item is the sukiyaki.
+At Tokiwa, miso made from local soybeans is added to the sweet-savory warishita (stock mixed with soy sauce, mirin, and sugar).
 Compared to an ordinary stock, the miso creates a richer flavor.

-Those who want to try two varieties of beef (round and loin) should taste the Sukiyaki Tabekurabe (5,400 yen including tax).
-There are fewer sashi (the marbling layers of fat) in the round compared to the loin.
+Those who want to try two varieties of beef (round and loin) should try the Sukiyaki Tabekurabe (5,400 yen including tax).
+There are fewer sashi (marbling layers of fat) in the round compared to the loin.
 This set menu also includes tsukemono (pickles), miso soup, and rice.
 The round has a firm texture in comparison to the delicate loin.

 Tokiwazuke (100 grams for 2,160 yen including tax) is made by seasoning the round and loin with sake kasu (the lees left over after sake has been extracted) produced in Yamagata along with locally made miso.

 A special sake—crafted in cooperation with the local brewery to match the beef dishes—is served at the restaurant.
-The bottle (180 liter) of sake, which is also named Tokiwa, is priced at 864 yen including tax.
-It has a refreshing aroma and dry flavor which works up a healthy appetite.
+The bottle (180 ml) of sake, which is also named Tokiwa, is priced at 864 yen including tax.
+It has a refreshing aroma and dry flavor that really whets your appetite for beef.

 3. Yozanko: Brand Beef at a Reasonable Price

-In Yonezawa, the cattle is usually raised for 32 months before being placed on the market.
-Yonezawa Sato Chikusan raises their cattle for 33 months because this additional month helps reduce the beef odor and creates a fine marble pattern.
+In Yonezawa, the cattle usually raised for 32 months before being placed on the market.
+Yonezawa Sato Chikusan raises their cattle for 33 months.
+This additional month helps reduce the beef odor and creates a fine marble pattern.

-This is the reasoning behind the visible marbling and delicate texture of the meat served at Yozanko.
+This is the reason for the striking marbling and delicate texture of the meat served at Yozanko.

-The restaurant's popular menu is the Shabu Nabe Course (3,700 yen per person tax included).
+The restaurant's popular dish is the Shabu Nabe Course (3,700 yen per person tax included).

-Dip the Yonezawa beef in the boiling dashi and then take it out while it's still rare.
-The pot is filled with vegetables such as mizuna (potherb mustard), spring onions, and daikon (Japanese radish), so customers can enjoy both the crisp greens and exquisite meat.
-The vegetables also help reduce the meat's greasiness.
+Dip the Yonezawa beef in boiling dashi and then take it out while it's still rare!
+The pot is filled with vegetables like mizuna (potherb mustard), spring onions, and daikon (Japanese radish), so customers can enjoy both the crisp greens and exquisite meat.
+The vegetables also help cut through the meat's greasiness.

-Customers can appreciate both the firm, fragrant hanging tenders and the succulent, sour-sweet boned rib.
+Customers can appreciate both the firm, fragrant beef tips and the succulent, sweet and sour rib meat.
 This fragrant and flavorful dish is available for under 1,000 yen—an astonishing price for Yonezawa beef.